noqqe/why-openbsd.rocks/content/fact/ifconfig-mac-address.md

 ```

 Randomizing your MAC address improves anonymity while using your Laptop in
-public wifi's or the like.
+public wifi or the like.

 Details: